Let’s cancel the 4th of July this year

 “People were not going to accept the government telling them what to do,” Ohio’s Republican governor Mike DeWine told ABC News to explain why he walked back a previous mask requirement as state businesses reopened.

-But part of living in any society is sometimes being told what to do.
+But part of living in any society is being told what to do sometimes.
 Nobody complains that stop lights impinge on their freedom.
 They’re just a safety regulation we all accept as necessary.
 Because safety regulations are in no way incompatible with freedom.
 When people complain that rules about masks violate their constitutional rights, they’re mostly just allergic to being inconvenienced.

 Sometimes, however, their intentions are more malevolent.

-The same resistance to being told what to do by the government is what politicians count on to position deregulation as a virtue in and of itself.
+The same resistance to being told what to do by the government is what politicians count on in their ongoing project of positioning deregulation as a virtue in and of itself.
 Who cares that deregulation leads to predatory lending and endless environmental crises?
 At least those fat cats in Washington aren’t telling you what you can’t do!

 Hostility to regulation is also why anything less than unfettered access to semiautomatic weapons—no matter how many mass shootings we must endure—is seen by many as anti-American oppression.